-With a generous per-employee contribution of $1200 or so already on the books, the on-leave employee is already well taken care of as he begins to savor his twelve weeks off.
+With a generous per-employee contribution of $600 or so already on the books, the on-leave employee is already well taken care of as he begins to savor his twelve weeks off.
 The start of an employee’s leave is the time for management to be focusing on those remaining in the office, those who will be taking them to the dance for the next twelve weeks, who will be working harder and effectively at lower salary to support the one on leave.
-Instead of a disingenuous "for those who would like to contribute something" gift card solicitation, why not have an office pizza party or similar on the first day of the leave to express appreciation for the remaining team?
-For managers who feel the twelve weeks already being provided by the team to be wanting, there are better options: Confidentially pay the on-leave employee a bonus via company funds, or just provide an extra gift using personal funds instead of those of their subordinates.
+Instead of a dishonest "For those who would like to contribute something..." gift card solicitation, why not have an office pizza party or similar on the first day of the leave to express appreciation for the remaining team?
+For managers who feel the twelve weeks paid leave already being provided by the team to be wanting, there are better options: Pay the on-leave employee a bonus using company funds (which, like the twelve weeks' leave, largely ends up coming out of employees' salaries anyway), or just provide an extra gift using personal funds instead of those of their subordinates.

+On the other hand, a manager who does solicit cash indicates that he spends little time evaluating such concerns but is rather someone who quickly moves from identifying a cause he wants to see funded to soliciting his reports to fund it.
+Among such impulsive managers we can presume a much higher risk of contribution knowledge harming their impartiality.
 Another concern regarding managers holding fundraisers is that few of them soliciting grasp the concept of undue gain avoidance as a driver of honorable employee behavior.
-Undue gain avoidance simply means that employees wanting to be responsible team members should avoid gains over their coworkers for activities not related to their job, such as dating managers, doing personal chores for them, or, as here, taking part in their donation solicitations.
+Undue gain avoidance simply means that employees wanting to be responsible team members should avoid gains over their coworkers for activities not related to their job, such as honoring a manager's contribution requests.

-A common misconception regarding manager solicitations is that the merit of a cause is an argument for allowing the manager to solicit for it.
+A common misconception regarding manager solicitations is that the merit of a cause is an argument for allowing the manager to solicit subordinates for it.
 That's frequently the first defense that managers resort to when questioned about soliciting cash from their reports, and they can often twist the matter into making an employee raising the concerns about the solicitation as being uncaring about the cause, intimidating employees from raising the concerns to begin with.
-The way the argument goes is as follows: "Yes, if this were some minor cause, like donating to the local PBS affiliate or public library, obviously no reason to allow managers to solicit cash for that purpose.
-But this is a wedding, a paternity leave, a children's hospital, a food bank, a heartbreaking situation I found on a crowdfunding website, obviously for such reasons solicitations should be allowed!"
+"Yes, if this were some minor cause, like donating to the local PBS affiliate or public library, obviously no reason to allow managers to solicit cash for that purpose.
+But this is a paternity leave, a children's hospital, a food bank, a heartbreaking situation I found on a crowdfunding website, obviously for such reasons solicitations should be allowed!"
 The counterargument is that it is precisely these emotional causes that sway managers the most, the problem one is trying to avoid by banning solicitations.
 In my case, I need only point to the continued giddy statements of appreciation from the manager soliciting for the gift card as a strong indicator of impartiality being affected, that participation in this super-important, gotta-make-an-exception-here cause will be unavoidably weighing in her mind when writing performance evaluations.